sbd-community/handbook/source-material/fda-cybersecurity-in-medical-devices.md

 assessment of any findings including rationales for not implementing or deferring any findings to future releases.

-As discussed in Sections V.A.2. and V.A.3. above, vulnerabilities and anomalies identified during testing should be assessed for their security impacts as part of the security risk management process.
+As discussed in Sections V.A.2 and V.A.3 above, vulnerabilities and anomalies identified during testing should be assessed for their security impacts as part of the security risk management process.
 In non-security software testing, a benefit analysis of a discovered defect may lead to the conclusion that an anomaly does not need to be fixed, as its impact on medical device system functionality may be small or unlikely.
+Conversely, in security testing, the exploitability of an

+(^46) For any testing tools or software used, the details provided may include, but may not be limited to, the name of the tool, version information as applicable, and any settings or configuration options for the tools used.

-Conversely, in security testing, the exploitability of an anomaly may necessitate that it is mitigated because of the greater, and different type of, harm that it could facilitate.
+anomaly may necessitate that it is mitigated because of the greater, and different type of, harm that it could facilitate.

 For issues that will be addressed in future releases (i.e., remediation deferred for a future software release because current risk was assessed to be acceptable), the premarket submission